-The act requires DCYF to develop a framework for children's behavioral health services that adheres to Medicaid requirements, ensuring that services are accessible, coordinated, and culturally responsive.
-It mandates the establishment of a comprehensive, integrated home and community-based continuum of care tailored to meet the developmental, emotional, and behavioral needs of children and families.
-The system of care is to be child-centered, family-driven, and designed to involve children and families in decision-making.
+The bill requires DCYF to develop a framework for children's behavioral health services that adheres to Medicaid requirements, ensuring that services are accessible, coordinated, and culturally responsive.
+It mandates that the system of care be child-centered, family-driven, and designed to meet the individual needs of children, with an emphasis on providing services in the least restrictive settings and fostering collaboration across child-serving systems, including health, education, juvenile justice, and family support services.

-Additionally, the bill includes provisions for DCYF to collaborate with the state Medicaid agency to ensure adherence to the Early and Periodic Screening, Diagnostic and Treatment (EPSDT) provisions.
-It also requires DCYF to establish a governance structure for seamless coordination with other state agencies, such as the Department of Health, the Department of Human Services, and the Department of Education, while maintaining a child-centered focus in service delivery.
+Additionally, the bill establishes that DCYF shall collaborate with the state Medicaid agency to ensure adherence to the Early and Periodic Screening, Diagnostic and Treatment (EPSDT) provisions.
+It also includes provisions for DCYF to create a governance structure to ensure seamless coordination with other state agencies while maintaining a child-centered focus in service delivery.

 The act will take effect upon passage.